 - We encourage high school students to take four years of math.
-If they will finish Math 3 in their junior year then we discuss the options of concurrent enrollment Math 1050 or Advanced Placement Calculus AB/BC for their senior year. - Beginning last year we initiated a Concurrent Enrollment EDGE scholarship which provides an academic scholarship to any student who completes twelve credit hours (or more) of any combination of WSU concurrent enrollment courses, and who earns a minimum 3.0 (B) cumulative grade point average on those courses.
+If they will finish Math 3 in their junior year, then we discuss the options of concurrent enrollment Math 1050 or Advanced Placement Calculus AB/BC for their senior year. - Beginning last year, we initiated a concurrent enrollment EDGE scholarship, which provides an academic scholarship to any student who completes 12 credit hours (or more) of any combination of WSU concurrent enrollment courses and earns a minimum 3.0 (B) cumulative grade point average on those courses.
 The EDGE scholarship increases the likelihood of students taking more concurrent enrollment courses their senior year-including math.